golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images-faq.md

 There you are two options here:

 1. If the files are **static** (that is: they are always the same) then you can include them in the VM image itself while building it.
 You can learn more about that in [Golem image explained](/docs/creators/javascript/guides/golem-images).
-2. If the files are **dynamic** (that is: they may differ between task executions) then your best option is to transfer the files from the requestor agent.
+2. If the files are **dynamic** (that is: they may differ between task executions) then your best option is to transfer the files as a command within the requestor agent.
 Make sure you use a **volume directory as the destination**.